New Texas Department of Agriculture dress code is based on 'biological sex' - ExBulletin

 New Texas Department of Agriculture dress code is based on ‘biological sex’

-In a copy of the April 13 memo first obtained by The Texas Observer, the new dress code conveyed by Sid Miller, the state agriculture commissioner is required by all employees as part of a ‘dress code and grooming policy’.
+In a copy of the April 13 memo first obtained by The Texas Observer, the new dress code handed down by Sid Miller, the state agriculture commissioner, is required of all employees as part of a “dress code and grooming policy”.

 “Employees are expected to conform to this dress code in a manner consistent with their biological gender,” the new policy states.